EshwarLN/samsung-riscv/README.md

 Email : eshwarfeb119@gmail.com

 <details>
-  <summary>**Task 1** : The given task is to install RISC V toolchain using VDI link by following the steps mentioned in the shared pdf and compile a simple C program referring the lab video</summary>
+  <summary>Task 1 : The given task is to install RISC V toolchain using VDI link by following the steps mentioned in the shared pdf and compile a simple C program referring the lab video</summary>
 This task focuses on setting up a GitHub repository named *samsung-riscv*, installing the RISC-V toolchain, and completing hands-on exercises based on the provided lab videos.
 The objective is to help participants gain familiarity with the RISC-V architecture, its toolchain, and the process of executing programs written in C and RISC-V.

-## steps to complete the task
+## Steps to complete the task
 - Watch the reference videos to understand the program workflow.
 - Install the RISC-V toolchain using the provided VDI link.
 - Follow the lab exercises and run them on a local system.
 - Capture dated snapshots of the implementation and upload them to the GitHub repository.

-  ### image
+  ### Image
 ![image alt](https://github.com/user-attachments/assets/06b57407-d9f6-401d-9570-a9cb0e9519b3)
 ![image alt](https://github.com/user-attachments/assets/a561749f-c288-416f-9ba9-caef6376bde0)
 ![image alt](https://github.com/user-attachments/assets/44174925-71a2-40e0-a236-24d14e280b03)